 In France, Spain and Portugal recumbent bicycles are not very common and people often react very surprised.
 Comforably leaning backward, looking at the scenery and waving at surprised faces is a great expierence.

-I have considered the other options like a tricycle and a normal bicycle but now I am really happy with the choice I made.
+bicycle, but now I am really happy with the choice I made.